Connor Wong Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.02 team ERA that ranks 11th across all league pitching staffs.
+- The Orioles have the 10th-ranked team ERA across all MLB pitching staffs (4.01).

+- Orioles pitchers combine to give up 158 home runs (1.1 per game), the 10th-fewest in the league.

-- His most recent appearance came on Sunday against the Arizona Diamondbacks, when the right-hander threw six innings, surrendering two earned runs while allowing four hits.
+- In his last time out on Sunday against the Arizona Diamondbacks, the righty went 4 2/3 innings, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.